rayan-elidrissi/rayan-elidrissi.github.io/_pages/about.md

 My Vision
 ------
-Technology alone isn’t enough.

-My work is about **amplify human skills**, to make our tools extensions of our mind and hands.
+My work is about **amplifying human skills**, to make our tools extensions of our mind and hands.
 A kind of intelligence that helps us preserve what makes us unique, and pushes us to imagine what’s next.